Jiaoyang-Li/PBS/README.md

 In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 7643-7650, 2019.

 [2] Jiaoyang Li, Zhe Chen, Daniel Harabor, Peter J. Stuckey and Sven Koenig.
-MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search In Proceedings of the AAAI Conference on Artificial Intelligence, (in print), 2022.
+MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search.
+In Proceedings of the AAAI Conference on Artificial Intelligence, (in print), 2022.